Molina Waterfalls Park, a natural landscape of incomparable beauty!

 Agriturismo - Where to stay overnight

-The Parco delle Cascate di Molina is a protected area included in the larger Regional Park of the Lessini Mountains.
-The park is located south-east of the village of Molina in the locality of Vaccarole and can only be reached on foot with an easy path that, crossing the medieval village, leads to the entrance to the protected area.
-The park covers an area of about 80,000 square meters, includes the last stretch of the Molina Valley and the area where it meets the Val Cesara and the Vajo delle Scalucce.
+The Parco delle Cascate di Molina is a protected natural area nestled within the wider Lessini Mountains Regional Park.
+Located south‑east of the village of Molina in the locality of Vaccarole, it can be reached only on foot via an easy path that winds through the medieval hamlet to the reserve entrance.
+Spanning roughly 80,000 m², the park embraces the final stretch of the Molina Valley, the junction with Val Cesara and the Vajo delle Scalucce—a tapestry of wooded gorges, limestone cliffs and evocative waterfalls.